Munera: A Blockchain-Native Donation Infrastructure

 Rt = r(t) × Bt

-• R_t is the release amount at time t (the number of tokens unlocked that period).
+• Rt is the release amount at time t, meaning the number of tokens unlocked during that period.

 5.1 Properties

-• Monthly Unlocks: An initial 2 % of the contract’s token balance unlocks each month, creating a gradual and predictable release schedule.
+An initial 2% of the contract’s token balance is released each month, creating a gradual and predictable release schedule for token-based donations.

 6. Deflationary Mechanism